saber2164/bms/README.md

 # Battery SOH & RUL Estimator (BMS)

-This repository contains code, data utilities, and documentation for a hybrid battery State-of-Health (SoH) and Remaining Useful Life (RUL) estimator that combines an Extended Kalman Filter (EKF) SoC feature extractor with an LSTM-based predictor.
+This repository contains code, data utilities, and documentation for a hybrid battery State-of-Health (SoH) and Remaining Useful Life (RUL) estimator that combines a Square-Root Dual Unscented Kalman Filter (SR-DUKF) for robust state and parameter estimation with an LSTM-based Open-Circuit-Voltage (OCV) model.

 Contents
 - `cleaned_dataset/` — per-discharge CSV files and `metadata.csv` describing EKF parameters and labels.